astral-sh/uv/docs/guides/integration/github.md

 environment by default.
 To allow installing packages into the system environment, use the `--system` flag on all `uv` invocations or set the `UV_SYSTEM_PYTHON` variable.

-### Setting `UV_SYSTEM_PYTHON`

-`UV_SYSTEM_PYTHON` variable can be defined in various scopes:
+The `UV_SYSTEM_PYTHON` variable can be defined in at different scopes.

-i.
-Workflow-wide Environment Variables

-Set the variable for the entire workflow by defining it at the top level:
+Opt-in for the entire workflow by defining it at the top level:

 ```yaml title="example.yml"
 env: